KittyCAD/kcl-experiments/frontend-api.md

 In the future, the AST may not be represented as heap-allocated enums with pointers to child nodes.
 In that future, we may have different solutions.
 But in the interim, we need to be able to implement the same functionality that we do now without re-writing everything.

 - **Finding a node:** Until we change the representation, the only way to get a Rust-reference to a node in the AST is to traverse it.
 The opaque `KclNodeId` internally will be a modified Rust `NodePath`.
 In order to make `NodePath` resistant to positional changes like inserting a variable at the top of the program body, all `Vec` indexed fields like `body_items` will be replaced with a map, where the key is the node's (private to Rust) integer ID.
 Additional ordering information will be stored, but this is not part of the public `KclNodeId`.
-If every AST node is given a private integer ID, and its public key is a list of private IDs to reach it, then the AST can be thought of as a trie.
+If every AST node is given a private, sequential integer ID, and its public key is a list of private IDs to reach it, then the AST can be thought of as a trie.
 - **Finding a node's parents:** With the current AST representation, it's non-trivial to have parent references.
 By having `KclNodeId`s be `NodePath` internally, we can either build up the parent references as we traverse to the node or simply stop traversing early.
 The latter is what TS currently does.

 Since `KclNodeId` is opaque, the internal representation can be changed in the future when the AST representation changes without affecting callers.
 For example, say that we change the AST to be a packed array of nodes, where child references are indexes into the array.